NITCbase/nitcbase.github.io/docs/Roadmap/Stage08.md

 SELECT * FROM RELATIONCAT INTO null WHERE RelName=ATTRIBUTECAT
 ```

 Make note of the value of the `LastBlock` field of the attribute catalog.
-Then, create the following relations using the [CREATE TABLE](../User%20Interface%20Commands/ddl.md#create-table) command and insert all the records from [this csv file](/roadmap_files/s8products.txt) into the relation `Products`.
+Then, create the following relations using the [CREATE TABLE](../User%20Interface%20Commands/ddl.md#create-table) command.

 ```
 Products(id NUM, name STR, cost NUM, stock NUM, color STR)